Bisher 1368 mal gespeichert

 Priority 1 - Daily Chores

-I am looking for a person/people who enjoy participating in a farm ecosystem by doing the daily chores and tasks essential to keeping operations in motion.
-These people will be good at following well-established rituals, and take joy in knowing they’re freeing me up to oversee new and emerging projects.
-(This position is filled till mid May)
+I am looking for a person/people who enjoy participating in a farm ecosystem by doing the daily chores and household tasks essential to keeping operations in motion.
+These people will be good at following well-established rituals, and take joy in knowing they’re freeing me to have some income producing time.

 You’ll Thrive here If